Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Februari 2025 11.30.24 UTC
+- WIB: Senin, 10 Februari 2025 12.26.57 UTC
-- WITA: Senin, 10 Februari 2025 12.30.24 UTC
+- WITA: Senin, 10 Februari 2025 13.26.57 UTC
-- WIT: Senin, 10 Februari 2025 13.30.24 UTC
+- WIT: Senin, 10 Februari 2025 14.26.57 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: inspirational
+Kategori: funny